 Remember to blink

-We tend to blink less often when focusing on a screen, but blinking less often can increase your risk of developing dry eye.
-Try to be more aware of how often you blink and blink more often to keep your eyes hydrated.
+We tend to blink less often when focusing on a screen but blinking less often can make you more susceptible to developing dry eye.
+Try to develop an awareness about blinking and consciously blink more often to keep your eyes hydrated.

-Visit your eye doctor for a comprehensive eye exam
+Visit your eye doctor for an eye exam

 During your visit, be sure to mention that you spend a lot of time in front of a computer for work and have been experiencing symptoms of digital eye strain.
 Your eye doctor may recommend wearing eyeglasses that have blue light blockers in the lenses and are optimized for computer use, otherwise known as “computer glasses.”